 We like Seefeld.
-Not so much for skiing – although are 48km of piste here, rolling down the slopes of the Seefelder Joch, the Harmelekopf and the Gschwandtkopf.
-What this place really excels at is the laid-back winter-wonderland experience: mixing a bit of curling, a dash of cross-country skiing, and the odd snowy walk, with lots and lots of lots of lounging about with your feet up.
+Not so much for skiing – although there are 35km of pistes here, rolling down the slopes of the Seefelder Joch, the Harmelekopf and the Gschwandtkopf.
+What this place really excels at is the laid-back, winter-wonderland experience: mixing some fun on the curling sheets, a dash of cross-country skiing, and the odd snowy walk, with lots and lots of lots of lounging about with your feet up.
 That could be in a plush hotel lounge, or in the chill-out room of a spa, or beneath the hands of an masseuse.
 Truth is, you’re bound to do all three on a holiday here – along with some new ways of relaxing you never knew existed.

 You’re going to need a healthy holiday budget to get the best of it – and an appetite for experimentation.
-But if you’ve ever longed for a taste of winter that isn’t just about bombing about on the slopes, then put it near the top of your hit list (along with Are, Sweden).
+But if you’ve ever longed for a taste of winter that isn’t just about bombing about on the slopes, then put Seefeld at the top of your hit list.

 Stay in the middle of the village if you can